PLEASE NOTE THAT THE SCHEME IS CURRENTLY BEING UPDATED. Some details may change.

 The charge to participants of £300 represents only a small fraction of the real cost of a place on the scheme – our funders and in kind supporters make it possible for this scheme to run.
 Writers who are low income/ on benefits will be fully supported financially but financial disadvantage is not in itself a criterion for selection.
 If you wish to apply to be considered for full funding, please include this information with your application (see APPLY for details).
 In the event you are selected we may ask for proof of low income/ benefits.

 There is no specific fund to cover travel but we want to ensure that no-one is unable to take up a place due to financial disadvantage, so in the event you are selected to take part and feel the travel will be a significant burden, please discuss this with us.
-There may also be other funds such as Creative Skillset that are available to you, so look into these.
+We want to help.

 These are writing workshops which will provide plenty of opportunity for you to engage, be creative, ask questions.
 Each masterclass leader will design a workshop based on their experience.
-Julia Churchill will lead a session focused on pitching and working with agents.
-Publishers will lead sessions focused on the business of writing for children.
+Publishers and agents will lead sessions focused on their expertise – these will be less about developing your creativity and more about developing your understanding of the publishing industry.
 We will also draw on what you want to learn and integrate that into the workshops.

 These sessions will be focused on your novel in progress.
-You will need to send Leila a section of your writing at least two weeks before each session, which she will read and discuss with you.
+You will need to send your mentor a section of your writing at least two weeks before each session, which they will read and discuss with you.
 The aim of the sessions is to help you discover ways of making your novel as strong and publishable as it can be.

 There is a good guide to mentoring and what to expect here, published by the National Associaton of Writers in Education (download it through the link in the bottom right corner, it is a .pdf file): http://www.nawe.co.uk/DB/resources-3/mentoring-a-guide-for-creative-writers.html

 You’ll get an automatic response which you should take as evidence of receipt.
-We anticipate a large volume of applications so sadly we cannot reply to each one individually, but we are looking at ways in which applicants and interested parties can all benefit in some way from Megaphone – please sign up to follow the site if you want to be kept informed.
+We anticipate a large volume of applications so sadly we cannot reply to each one individually.

 Don’t lose hope.
 Rejection is part and parcel of a writer’s life; even published writers get rejected.
 Perseverance is the single most important strength a writer needs.
 Also, don’t lose touch.
-We hope to develop a community as the year goes on and create ways of bringing BAME writers and children’s publishers together which can include people at all stages of their writing journey.
-We hope this will be only the first year of Megaphone so if you are not selected you can always apply again next year.
-Also look at the BACKGROUND page for some links to organisations who may be relevant to you as a developing writer.
+We hope to develop a community as the year goes on and create ways of bringing writers and children’s publishers together which can include people at all stages of their writing journey.

 Contact Megaphone by email with questions, suggestions, for information, etc: email@example.com.
 Follow us on Twitter @MegaphoneWrite.